maflcko/b-c-gui-translations-review/reviews/sq.md

         <translation>Ngjit nga memorja e sistemit</translation>

 YES
-The translation omits the word "address" from the source, making it less specific and potentially confusing.
-The correct translation should include "adresën".
+The translation omits the word "address" ("adresë" in Albanian), which changes the meaning.
+The correct translation should specify that an address is being pasted, not just anything from the clipboard.

 Correct translation:
 Ngjit adresën nga memorja e sistemit